maximilianMairinger/resablePromise/README.md

 # Resable promise

-Simple promise subclass, allowing for resolvement outside of callback (as property).
+Simple promise subclass, allowing for resolvent outside of callback (as property).

 ## Installation